vikasykalova/adaptive-verstka/README.md

 ---------------------------------------------------------------------

 It's a landing page created with using HTML and CSS only.
 It's adaptive website, with burger menu on mobile phones and tablets.
-In work I used Figma and HTML, CSS.
+I used Figma and HTML, CSS to create this website.

 Hope you'll enjoy!